anthonyshook/dfsOptimizer/README.md

   - CICD
   - More sports and sites
   - Add CUSTOM class and API so users can add their own sports
-  - Fix issue with Solver not being properly imported
-  - Misc.
-fixes

 ## Included Sites/Sports